DaanWur/trivia/docs/trivia-requirements.md

 - At each turn one question is presented with N answer options (commonly 3, but may be more).
 - A designated/current player must answer the presented question.
-    - If the current player selects the correct answer, they receive the point and the turn passes to the other player.
+    - If the current player selects the correct answer, they receive the point and the turn passes to the other player, who receives a new question.
     - If the current player answers incorrectly, the other player gets a chance to answer the same question.
-If the second player answers correctly they receive the point; otherwise no points are awarded for that question and play continues.
+    - Regardless of whether the second player answers correctly or not, the turn then passes to them, and they receive a new question.
-- Questions are presented one at a time and removed from the pool once presented (no repeats in the same session, unless explicitly allowed by an extension).
+- Questions are drawn from a pool that is shuffled at the start of the game.
+Questions are removed from the pool once answered (no repeats).
 - When all questions have been processed the game ends and the final points are shown.

 ## 3) Technical requirements